stephenhowell/Cognitive-Services-Emotion-API-sample/README.md

 # Cognitive-Services-Emotion-API-sample
-A sample for working with the Project Oxfrod Emotion API in various languages and technologies
+A sample for working with the Project Oxford Emotion API in various languages and technologies